CaioCLDias/CaioCLDias/README.md

 # 👋 Hi, I'm Caio Dias
-I'm a  **software engineer since 2017**, with experience in **PHP and Node.js**.
+I'm a  **software engineer since 2017**, with experience in **PHP, Node.js Vue,js, Angular and Java**.
 Passionate about technology, I thrive on solving complex problems and building scalable, efficient systems.
 Welcome to my GitHub!

 ---

 ## 🧑‍💻 About Me

 - 🔭 **Currently working as:**
-  - **Software Engineer & Tech Lead at Alares Internet:** Leading technical initiatives using PHP, and Node.js, to deliver robust solutions.
+  - **Software Engineer & Tech Lead at Just:** Leading technical initiatives using PHP, and Node.js, to deliver robust solutions.
-  - **Co-founder & Software Engineer at Arquest:** Helping companies design and develop tailored systems using PHP and Node.js.
+  - **Co-founder & Software Engineer at Arquest:** Helping companies design and develop tailored systems.
 I also contribute to system architecture and strategic planning to ensure scalability and performance.

 - 🤝 **Open to collaborating on:**
-  Open-source backend projects, especially in distributed systems or messaging.
+  Open-source backend and full stacks projects.

 - ❓ **Ask me about:**
   Backend development, microservices, message queues and Docker.